British Literature and Its Division Into Various Periods

 • Imagination and feelings have more importance than rational thinking and logic.

-• Love towards nature, animals, and landscapes.
+• Love towards nature, animals, and landscapes was adapted.
 Realism is no longer in literature.

 • Nature for romantic poets is like a divine revelation.

-• Writers are more into medieval past, gothic, and supernatural themes.
+• Writers are more into the medieval past, gothic, and supernatural themes.

 • Great emphasis on melancholy, psychology, and sadness.
 Death and mankind’s feelings were the main subjects for the poets.